Matzot 2023 Registration Now Open!

 - Kitchen Nobody is allowed in the kitchen area unless you are on duty.

-Quadrant Leaders – For all spiritual and problem issues please go to your quadrant leaders – red flags.
-Wives to husbands etc.
+Sector Leaders – For all spiritual and problem issues please go to your Sector leaders – red flags are posted by their tent.
+Wives to husbands, children to parents.

 Mo’edim Dress Code